CosmosOSProjectArchive/SipaaKernel/README.md

 ### Recommended:

 * Random Access Memory (RAM) : 2048mb or above.
-* Processor : Pentium 4 Northwood 2.0GHz or better.
+* Processor : Pentium 4 Northwood 2.0GHz / AMD Athlon XP 2400+ or better.
 * Graphics : 4mb or above with 3D acceleration.
 * Audio : ICH AC97 audio card.
 * A USB, a CD or a DVD of 32mb or above.